Cabot Creamery: History

 In 2008, there were about 400 Cabot farms in Vermont belonging to Agri-Mark.

-Cabot has facilities in numerous locations, including Cabot, Vermont, Route 100 in Waterbury, Vermont, and also has an official Cabot "sampling station" at the Quechee General Store located at 5573 Woodstock Road in Quechee, Vermont.
-Samples of Cabot products are also available at the Waterbury location as well as the Cabot Farmers' Village Store located at 3075 Main Street in Cabot, VT.
+The Cabot Farmers' store is located at 2657 Waterbury-Stowe Road in Waterbury, Vermont.

 In addition to the Cabot brand, Agri-Mark also owns McCadam Cheese, headquartered in Chateaugay, New York.
 Established in 1876 by William McCadam in the small community of Heuvelton, New York, the company first gained national recognition winning the first medal at the World's Columbian Exposition in Chicago in 1894.
-In 1934, during the midst of the "Great Depression" McCadam expanded its cheese manufacturing to a facility in Chateaugay, which is its primary cheese manufacturing facility today.
+In 1934, during the midst of the Great Depression McCadam expanded its cheese manufacturing to a facility in Chateaugay, which is its primary cheese manufacturing facility today.
 McCadam merged with Agri-Mark/Cabot in 2003.

 As of 2012, about 1,200 members were located throughout New England and upstate New York.
 Faced with a multitude of challenges ranging from low milk pricing, labor shortages and increased operating costs over the past decade, the cooperative lost nearly 400 farms.
 As of 2021, there are approximately 800 farms in the co-op.
 The Rochdale Principles remain a part of the cooperative.

-Cabot markets its products nationally through regional supermarket chains, big box stores, and online through a relationship with Dakin Farm.
+Cabot entered into a partnership with Dakin Farm in 2012 for e-commerce and other reasons.